knpuniversity/symfony2-rest/knpu/episode1/serializer-control.md

 No more `id`!
 Take out the `debugResponse()`.
 Phew!
 Congrats!
 We only have one resource, but our API is kicking butt!
 We've built a system that let's us serialize things easily, create JSON responses and update data via forms.

+Oh, and the serializer can also *deserialize*.
+That is, take JSON and turn it back into an object.
+I prefer to use forms instead of this, but it may be another option.
+Of course, if life gets complex, you can always just handle incoming data manually without forms or deserialization.
+Just keep that in mind.

 We also have a killer test setup that let's us write tests first without any headache.
 We could just keep repeating what we have here to make a bigger API.